Webhooks

 Once a webhook is configured, you can monitor the notifications sent from Gatekeeper to your target URL.

-To do this, from the Webhooks Configuration page, click View in the Events column.
 This displays a log of events, which can be used to verify that events are sent as expected and to help diagnose any issues.
 Click the 3 dots to view further details.